tgrapperon/swift-dependencies-additions/README.md

 ## On the menu
 [`Dependencies`](https://github.com/pointfreeco/swift-dependencies) is a fantastic library that helps you to manage your dependencies in a similar fashion SwiftUI handles its `Environment`. `Dependencies` already ships with many built-in fundamental dependencies, like `clock`, `uuid`, `date`, etc.

-`Dependencies Additions` intends to extend these core dependencies, and provide coherent and testable implementations to many additional dependencies that are commonly needed when developing on Apple's platforms.
+"Dependencies Additions" intends to extend these core dependencies, and provide coherent and testable implementations to many additional dependencies that are commonly needed when developing on Apple's platforms.

 The library currently proposes a few low-level dependencies to interface with:
 - `Application`, an abstraction over `UIApplication.shared`;